Esylus/Coding-Standards/0_CodeStandards.md

 * Try to keep lines short and clear as general rule - don't want to use horizontal scroll bar.
 * Write one statement per line, not multiple statements per line .
-* However if  breaking up longer line creates confusing looking code, a longer line is more readable and acceptable.
+* However if  breaking up a longer line creates confusing looking code, a longer line is more readable and acceptable.
 * In long lines of similar code with minor variations, stacking vertically will emphasize patterns and make vertical similarities jump out.

 ### 4.4 Code Cluster Sizes

-* Functions should be under 10?
-30? lines of code.
+* Functions should be under 10 lines of code.
 * Classes shouldn't be bigger then 5 member variables and a few hundred lines of code.
 * Files shouldn't be longer then 500 lines of code so you can navigate effectively.

+## 5. Types

+* Do not export types/functions unless you need to share it across multiple components.
+* Do not introduce new types/values to the global namespace.
+* Shared types should be defined in 'types.ts'.
+* Within a file, type definitions should come first.

+## 6. Null and Undefined

+* Use "undefined".
+DO NOT use "null".

-## 5. Maintainability
+## 7. Maintainability

-1. Software is a living work, the initial development is just the beginning - expect it to change and evolve.
+* Software is a living work, the initial development is just the beginning - expect it to change and evolve.
-1. Keep scope of variables as small as possible to avoid confusion and ensure maintainability.
+* Keep scope of variables as small as possible to avoid confusion and ensure maintainability.
-1. Use vars and routines for one purpose only, avoid multipurpose routines that perform a variety of unrelated tasks.
+* Use vars and routines for one purpose only, avoid multipurpose routines that perform a variety of unrelated tasks.
-1. Avoid deep nesting, makes code harder to read and follow.
+* Avoid deep nesting, it makes code harder to read and follow.
-1. Try to keep return point from a function as the last statement in the function.
+* Try to keep a return point from a function as the last statement in the function.

-* Don't put numbers directly in code, put in var that can be changed later .
+* Don't put numbers directly in code, put in variables or constants that can be changed later.

-## 6. Classes
+## 8. Classes

-* Most important things at the top, top down story you read.
+* Classes are a story that you read from top to bottom.
+The most relevant, important parts go at the top.
 * Public members first, protected second, private last - public members are most relevent to extension.
 * Try to minimize scrolling either vertically or horizontally.

-## 7. Errors
+## 9. Errors

 * Always recover or fail gracefully - Report an error message and optimally attempt to continue.
 * Provide useful error messages while also logging a programmer friendly message with enough user info so a support team can investigate the error.

-## 8. Portability
+## 10. Portability

 * Program code should not contain "hard-coded" or literal values referring to environmental parameters such as file paths, user names, host names etc..
-* Want code to run on different environments and not fail on systems with a different design then anticipated.
-* Parametrize such vars and configure them for the hosting environment outside of the application such as on the application server or in database.
+* Parametrize such variables and configure them for the hosting environment outside of the application such as on the application server or in database.

-## 9. Repository

-* itgroove practices continuous integration and continous deployment via Visual Studio Team Services
-* Policies will be forthcoming
+* Code should run on different environments and not fail on systems with a different design then anticipated.

-## 10. Best Practices
+## 11. Best Practices

 **Work out loud**
 * Information should be shared in a timely manner with other team members, regardless of whether that information is deemed relevent.